-Back when I used to do my nine-day West Coast Tours, they would always start in Los Angeles and I would fly in a day early just so I could make it to Disneyland.
+Back when I used to do my nine-day West Coast Tours, they would always start in Los Angeles, and I would fly in a day early so that I could make it to Disneyland.
 When I arrived at the House that a Mouse built, I headed straight over to Disney California Adventure Park.

 My goal was to beat the crowd already in line to experience “Soarin’ Over California”.
 For me, it was probably one of the best rides in the park and certainly a better way to experience the highlights of California without needing to get a tetanus shot afterward.

 Well, for those of you who have experienced the ride or one of its incarnations like “Soarin’ Around the World” at Walt Disney World, I have good news for you.
-A new company is bringing that style of attraction to the Las Vegas Strip.
-It’s called “FlyOver Las Vegas” and it will open this fall.
+A new company is bringing that attraction style to the Las Vegas Strip.
+It’s called “FlyOver Las Vegas,” and it will open this fall.

 Get it?
-It’s an amazing experience that makes you feel like you are “soaring” over whatever it is you are seeing.
+It’s an amazing experience that makes you feel like you are “soaring” over whatever you see.
 Although you are in a room filled with a bunch of other guests, it never felt like they were there.
 It was just you and your seat companions on your adventure.
 As you flew, you felt the sea mist, smelled the florals, and “felt’ what was visually around you.
 It was seriously immersive!

 This fall, global attractions and hospitality company Pursuit is bringing a similar experience to Las Vegas, called FlyOver Las Vegas.
 To better explain what this is, here is what they tell us in their press release:

 They actually started to build this attraction before the Covid crap hit and shut everything down.
-They had already gutted the closed AMC Theater that was located across an alley from the World of Coke store, next to the MGM Resort.
-I can honestly say that I have seen a lot of activity at the construction site the past couple of weeks.
-So they are moving at a pretty good clip and that just means this is really going to happen!!
+They had already gutted the closed AMC Theater that was located across an alley from the World of Coke store next to the MGM Resort.
+I can honestly say that I have seen a lot of activity at the construction site over the past couple of weeks.
+So they are moving at a pretty good clip, which means this is going to happen!!

 The Vegas Factor

 The Vegas tourist crowd is different.
 With everything else to see and do here, It’s not easy to “WOW” the Vegas tourist.
-And just because it’s new, doesn’t mean it will survive the long haul.
-Especially when it involves cutting-edge electronics (insert the names of the 100’s of shows and attractions that failed this part).
-In Las Vegas, you really need to know what you are doing, you need to have a great team of experienced people behind you and you need to know how to sell it to the unique and always evolving audience that is “The Vegas Tourist”.
+And just because it’s new doesn’t mean it will survive the long haul, especially when it involves cutting-edge electronics (insert the names of the hundreds of shows and attractions that failed this part).
+In Las Vegas, you really need to know what you are doing, have a great team of experienced people behind you, and know how to sell it to the unique and always evolving audience, that is, “The Vegas Tourist”.

 So the people behind this project went for one of the best in the business.
-Someone who definitely knows a thing or two about cutting-edge entertainment and making it work successfully in Las Vegas.
+Someone who knows something about cutting-edge entertainment and making it work successfully in Las Vegas.
 They tapped Jack Kenn to be their general manager.
 What makes Jack so special??
 Jack was Cirque du Soleil’s Technical Director during the creation of “O” in 1997.
-Those are the types of credentials you want someone to have when opening a new attraction in Las Vegas and have it be successful!
+Those are the types of credentials you want someone to have when opening a new attraction in Las Vegas and having it be successful!